 There are over 64 separate defenses at least to a foreclosure.
 When you properly outline and sue the mortgage company back you can often force the lender to be more reasonable.
 Either give the homeowner terms that are reasonable or face years in litigation.
 One time this lasted over 15 years in our office.

-Other Defenses and Real Estate Settlement Procedures Act
+Other Kentucky Foreclosure Defenses TILA & RESPA Real Estate Settlement Procedures Act

 Inadequate disclosures are just one common mistake the lenders make in the rush to close a home loan under TILA.
-All fees, costs, interest rates and charges for the financing and closing must be clearly disclosed.
-The down payment, payment amount, financing charges, terms of repayment and payment period have specific definitions which must be accurately set forth in the closing documents.
+All fees, costs, interest rates, and charges for the financing and closing must be clearly disclosed.
+The down payment, payment amount, financing charges, terms of repayment, and payment period have specific definitions that must be accurately set forth in the closing documents.
 It isn’t enough to be accurate you have to be timely as well.

-Respa also makes is illegal to fail to:
+Respa also makes it illegal to fail to: